awsdocs/aws-kms-developer-guide/doc_source/services-dynamodb.md

 Encryption at rest also protects [DynamoDB streams](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Streams.html), [global tables](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/GlobalTables.html), and [backups](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/BackupRestore.html) whenever these objects are saved to durable media\.
 Statements about tables in this topic apply to these objects, too\.

 All DynamoDB tables are encrypted\.
 There is no option to enable or disable encryption for new or existing tables\.
 By default, all tables are encrypted under an [AWS owned customer master key](concepts.md#aws-owned-cmk) \(CMK\) in the DynamoDB service account\.
-However, you can select an option to encrypt some or all of your tables under an [AWS managed CMK](concepts.md#aws-managed-cmk) for DynamoDB in your account\.
-Encryption at rest does not support [customer managed CMKs](concepts.md#customer-cmk)\.
+However, you can select an option to encrypt some or all of your tables under a [customer managed CMK](concepts.md#customer-cmk) or the [AWS managed CMK](concepts.md#aws-managed-cmk) for DynamoDB in your account\.

 **Note**
 Before November 2018, encryption at rest was an optional feature that supported only the AWS managed CMK for DynamoDB\.
-If you enabled encryption at rest on any of your DynamoDB tables, they will continue to be encrypted under the AWS managed CMK unless you use the AWS Management Console or [UpdateTable](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_UpdateTable.html) operation to switch to an AWS owned CMK\.
+If you enabled encryption at rest on any of your DynamoDB tables, they will continue to be encrypted under the AWS managed CMK unless you use the AWS Management Console or [UpdateTable](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_UpdateTable.html) operation to switch to a customer managed CMK or an AWS owned CMK\.

 **Client\-Side Encryption for DynamoDB**